EXECiiAA/Cyclistic-Bike-Share-Case-Study-Insights-for-Increasing-Annual-Memberships/README.md

 3. **Promote Electric Bikes**
 4. **Leverage Recreational Stations**
 5. **Investigate Docked Bike Appeal**
-   - Determine if their long trip durations are due to a lack of availability, high cost, or other limiting factors.
 6. **Implement Unique IDs for Riders**

 ---